 Is it better to rent or buy a home?
 It’s a question that most adults will ask themselves at one point or another.
-Before deciding which is the best option for you, consider the following factors.
+Before deciding which option works for you, consider the following factors.

 There are several components to consider when deciding whether to rent or buy.
 Things like your personal situation, taxes, investment opportunities, financial stability and long-term goals all play a role in whether renting or buying is more beneficial.

-There are costs associated with purchasing a home such as one-time closing costs, property taxes, and mortgage insurance if your planned downpayment is less than 20 percent.
+There are costs associated with purchasing a home such as one-time closing costs, property taxes, and mortgage insurance.
 You’ll also need to be prepared to shell out money for unexpected repairs such as a leaky faucet or roof repair.
 While these costs can seem daunting, rental rates are rising higher and faster than home prices, making purchasing a home a better financial decision in the long run.

 Part of being a homeowner means paying annual property taxes and homeowners insurance.
 Rates vary based on your property value as well as the area you live in.
 Renters often pay rental insurance, though it isn’t required like homeowners insurance is if you’re financing any part of your mortgage.
 Compare the costs of insurance and taxes to the recurring costs of moving when renting, security deposits and other non-refundable rental deposits.

 Buying a home is considered a good investment, especially for younger individuals.
-As a physical asset, your purchased home will never disappear.
 For many mortgage programs, each monthly mortgage payment can help to reduce the principal balance owed, so that you are building up home equity.
-Be sure to talk to your loan advisor about whether you qualify for this type of mortgage program.
-Additionally, the money you pay toward interest is generally tax deductible come tax season, so don’t forget to discuss this with your tax advisor.
+Additionally, the money you pay toward interest may be tax deductible come tax season, so don’t forget to discuss this with your tax advisor.

 Think about your long-term goals.
 Real estate has stability in the returns it generates, making it a reliable investment.
 As an example, you could convert your home into a rental property.
 If the property is paid in full, a significant portion of the rent could act as income.
 Or, if a mortgage is still owed, and the rent collected is higher than the mortgage payment, you could generate positive cash flow.
 Keep in mind that a property, like most investments, are contingent on the future market.
 If you decide to eventually sell your home, you could potentially have equity in it that could help you upgrade as your family grows as well.